 In this blog post i'm going to discuss how the narcissist chooses their target and what the consequences of narcissistic abuse can be.

 If you are struggling to heal from this kind of psychological and emotional abuse, please reach out to me.
-If you are in a relationship with a narcissist and you're still trying to coach / teach / heal / fix them or worse - you're now convinced that you are the crazy one, then read this next sentence twice: Leave now, while you are still can.
+If you are in a relationship with a narcissist and you're still trying to coach / teach / heal / fix them or worse - you're now convinced that you are the crazy one, then read this next sentence twice: Leave now, while you still can.

 What Is The Narcissist Seeking?

-At an existential and spiritual level, the narcissist is seeking a reintegration with their soul, where they have long abandoned themselves over many lifetimes and in many ways.
 This has led to the core wound of the narcissist which is shame, and the resulting self hatred that leaves a trail of chaos whereever they go.

 At a psychological level the narcissist is seeking to control and maintain their false mask.
 The false mask is an illusion of who they are that has subconsciously been created over the course of their entire life to feel worthy enough of existing.
 Infact, the entire life of the narcissist is like a double bolted steel door because it revolves entirely around keeping up a fake persona that they do not even know themselves, is fake.

-At an emotional level the narcissist doesn't function as you do.
 They are unable to feel the level of empathy that most normal people do and they do not process emotions in the same way.
 Their only emotional drive is to continue to create chaos in order to avoid their own shame and reinforce the false self that they have created in order to function in the world.

 The main emotion they can feel is self hatred which is primarily expressed through deep currents of suppressed rage, self sabotage or violence towards others.